MOSH-Insa-Toulouse/Rougeaux_Taillardat_KiCad_Arduino/README.md

 ### Freeboard.io
 In addition to the localhost Node-RED dashboard we created, we prefered to use also Freeboard.io, to access the interface anywhere, and not only on our laptop localhost (http://127.0.0.1:1880/ui/).
-That's the aim of the dweet node, which transfers the payload to a specific **topic**, that we will use in our freeboard dashboard: https://freeboard.io/board/Wauqxs
+That's the aim of the dweet node, which transfers the payload to a specific **topic**, that we will use in our freeboard dashboard.

+Dashboard link:
+https://freeboard.io/board/Wauqxs

 > The curve allows the user to interpret the Gas ratio, and obtain a value in **ppm** of the gas concentration.